MIT-AI-Accelerator/c3po-model-server/README.md

     http://localhost:8000/predict
 ```

+10. Run tests and get coverage with `pytest --cov=app`

 # Notes
 - This codebase assumes that you start from a base tensorflow Docker image or are running tensorflow locally via conda.
 We do not install tensorflow via pip.
 All other dependencies are install via pip.